staFF6773/EpicBlocker/README.md

 - If you have any error or bug reports, or just need help with this plugin, or have a suggestion feel free to join my [discord server](https://discord.gg/mjvPdx9nC8), or if you don't use discord you can write me in discussions, although, response time may be longer.

 ## FEATURES:
-- hexColors Support legacy
+- hexColors Support legacy.
-- word-blocking
+- word-blocking.
-- Simple configuration
+- Simple configuration.
-- Highly configurable
+- Highly configurable.

 ## Commands:
-- /epicblocker:reload - Reloads all plugin settings
+- /epicblocker:reload - Reloads all plugin settings.

 ## Permissions:
 - Reload - epicblocker.reload